-Our 'Living with Pattern Homes' series this week with is with textile designer and importer Harper Poe and her home in Charleston, SC.
+Our 'Living with Pattern Homes' series this week is with textile designer and importer Harper Poe and her home in Charleston, SC.
 We sat down with Harper to hear all about what inspires her, how she uses pattern and her resources.
 Harper is the owner of a beautiful online e-commerce site, Proud Mary, that sources all it's product from artisans around the world.

 Rebecca Atwood Designs: Describe your style in three words.

-Harper Poe: Ethnic, modern, and simple.
+Harper Poe: Modern, and simple.

 RAD: What is your fabric of choice?

 HP: Too many to choose but my heart lies with Mali and its mud cloth and indigo textiles.

 RAD: Top three tips for using pattern in the home?